GianlucaPaolocci/Sound-classification-on-Raspberry-Pi-with-Tensorflow/README.md

     Tensorflow, Librosa

-  Install following library on your Raspberry:
+  Install following library on your Raspberry only:

     Sounddevice